 A letter of intent is required for all permanent financing sources.
+The Authority will underwrite the first mortgage debt at an interest rate of six percent (6%) or the rate provided in the lender letter if less.
 The letter must clearly state the term of the permanent loan, the amortization period, how the interest rate will be indexed, the current rate at the time of the letter, the anticipated principal amount of the loan, and the lien position.
 All permanent loans are required to amortize so that debt service on such loans is paid in equal installments over a period of twenty (20) years or longer.
 Any permanent loan represented as having an amortization period shorter than twenty (20) years or with an accelerated payment of debt service (such that the loan is paid off in less than 20 years) will be underwritten by Authority staff with a minimum twenty (20) year amortization with 240 equal monthly debt service payments.
 Should a proposal fail to meet other underwriting guidelines resulting from projecting a minimum twenty (20) year amortization, the proposal may be disqualified.